denis-farkas/DenisFarkas_4_10122021/README.md

-# Openclassrooms - ohmyfood solution
+# Openclassrooms - gameOn solution

-This is a solution to the Project 3 - openclassrooms "formation Frontend React - Javascript".
+This is a solution to the Project 4 - openclassrooms "formation Frontend React - Javascript".

 ## Table of contents